jaredcwhite/jaredwhite_website/src/_posts/links/2025/2025-03-25-targeted-ebike-rebates.md

 tags: micromobility
 ---

-This is neat idea: offering rebates to help subsidize #micro￼mobility purchases in order to replace trips by car in specific regions/neighborhoods.
+This is neat idea: offering rebates to help subsidize #micromobility purchases in order to replace trips by car in specific regions/neighborhoods.
 (Obviously my preference would be to offer broad subsidies at high levels of city or state governments.
 But programs like this are certainly far better than nothing!￼)